IT3038C/IT3038C.github.io/docs/week-3.md

 PS C:\> $HOST
 ```

-The output shows you the version of PowerShell you’re using.
+The output shows you the version of PowerShell you're using.
 7.x.x is PowerShell Core.
 5.1.xxxx is classic PowerShell.

 $HOST is a variable built into PowerShell.
 PowerShell comes equipped with several of these built in variables and you can derive a lot of information from them.
 To see them all, run